-LG: Sales of Optimus L-Series smartphones have crossed 10 million markAlex Wagner - Deputy Managing Editor, News Desk
+LG: Sales of Optimus L-Series smartphones have crossed 10 million markAlex Wagner - Editorial Director of News and Content

 LG introduced several devices in its Optimus L-Series range this year, starting with a trio of units at Mobile World Congress and then expanding with the Optimus L9 more recently.
 Now that the year is just about over, LG has taken the opportunity to update us on how the L-Series phones have been selling, announcing that all four models have combined to sell more than 10 million units worldwide.
 LG says that the Optimus L3, Optimus L5, Optimus L7 and Optimus L9 are available for purchase in over 50 markets around the globe.

 In explaining how LG reached this milestone, LG Mobile Communications Company CEO Dr. Jong-seok Park said that it's important to offer products that offer distinctive styling, a "comparative size of display" and enhanced user experience features.
 The exec added that LG's goal is to create hardware for all types of consumers rather than put all of its effort into a "one-size-fits all-phone" like some unnamed "other manufacturers."
 While the sales of the L-Series devices may not be able to match the marks of some other popular models, the 10 million-sold stat is an achievement worth taking note of, especially since lower-end devices like these don't often get heavy promotion like their higher-end counterparts.
 LG's full announcement of its "modest milestone" can be found below.